 Award-winning poet Kayo Chingonyi will be curating a programme of poetry, spoken word and Hip Hop, as well as hosting and performing in locations across Yorkshire.

 Other Platforma 6 partner organisations and artists include East Street Arts, Opera North, Art House, Intercultured Festival, St Augustine’s Centre in Hlaifax, Barnsley Feels Like Home, Mafwa Theatre, Matilda Velevitch, Varvara Shavrova, Compass Theatre.

 Full details of the programme will be published later this summer.

 Platforma is a network of organisations and artists across England that has been running since 2010.
 Managed by Counterpoints Arts, we work with partners of all scale – from community groups and individuals to large venues and producers.

-Platforma’s work with organisations and artists in Kent & Medway will continue, with a focus over the next two years on helping to develop capacity, networks and support for artists – informed by the results of our post-festival evaluation.
+Platforma’s work with organisations and artists in Kent & Medway continues, with a focus over the next three years on helping to develop capacity, networks and support for artists – informed by the results of our Platforma5 evaluation report (pdf)